Jorricks/iCal-library/docs/code/components/timezone_components.md

 # Timezone components
 These are the components that are related to TimeZone information.
-You generally don't use these directly but let iCalLibrary use it when there is a TZID parameter set for a property.
+You generally don't use these directly but let iCal-library use it when there is a TZID parameter set for a property.

 The [DayLight](ical_library.ical_components.DayLight) and [Standard](ical_library.ical_components.Standard) class both extend the [_TimeOffsetPeriod](ical_library.ical_components.v_timezone._TimeOffsetPeriod).